 Save the Dells’ goal is to permanently preserve the remaining undeveloped portions of the Granite Dells (the Dells) as part of a publicly accessible Granite Dells Regional Park.
 Our goals reflect the majority wishes of the Prescott community and the stated objectives of Prescott’s General Plan and Open Space Master Plan.
 These park lands should be preserved in their natural state as much as possible, while still allowing activities that have minimal impact such as hiking, biking, rock climbing, and horse riding.

-Our initial objective is to achieve a fair annexation deal with Arizona Eco Development (AED) that would protect as public open space approximately 500 acres currently proposed for development, including the iconic Point of Rocks, the Peavine and Iron King Trails, and an ecologically important riparian area that all interconnect with existing City of Prescott (City) open space.
+Our initial objective was to achieve a fair annexation deal with Arizona Eco Development (AED) that would protect as public open space approximately 500 acres currently proposed for development, including the iconic Point of Rocks, the Peavine and Iron King Trails, and an ecologically important riparian area that all interconnect with existing City of Prescott (City) open space.
 These 500 acres would contribute to the growing open space lands that could form the foundation of a Granite Dells Regional Park.

-AED owns over 15,000 acres.
 The 500 acres we are concerned with is only about 3% of their total land.
 According to their recently submitted development application, AED wants to annex about 2,500 acres of their property into the City in two separate annexations: “South Annexation” and “North Annexation.”
 It is imperative that these two annexations are processed and considered as one annexation and rezoning transaction.
 The City of Prescott Land Development Code already requires developers to dedicate 25% of their land for open space, so in total AED is required to dedicate a minimum of 620 acres to open space.
 We are asking that 500 of the 620 acres be where the public wants it, and that the open space allocation is contiguous functional open space, not simply cul-de-sacs and drainage ditches.

 Annexation into Prescott is a privilege, not a right, so annexations should be good for both the developer and the public.
 For the AED annexation to be good for the public, the developer should dedicate 500 acres of its land as public open space to serve as part of a Granite Dells Regional Park, at no cost to the taxpayer.
 Since annexation into Prescott would provide the developer with benefits like city water, sewer, roads, and other amenities, annexation will increase the developer’s property value by more than $100 million overnight, even after their dedication of the 500 acres as part of a Dells park.